 2. Offers Oversight

 The primary purpose of a project portfolio is to ensure oversight for many projects.
 Various tasks can be observed at the same time and optimized to meet company standards.
 The continuous oversight also minimizes the potential risks arising during the development.

 By aligning all projects under one criterion, managers can easily observe the allocation of resources.
 It also helps them to know when a particular resource will be available for a different task.
 This allows them to create timelines that will be synchronous.

 4. Ensures Company Takes The Suitable Projects

 A top thing to remember is that a company does not accept all projects.
-An intake process occurs which allows a project manager to approve or reject client proposals.
-That is where a portfolio can help with.
+An intake process occurs, which allows a project manager to approve or reject client proposals.
+That is what a portfolio can help with.

 The project portfolio includes the set of projects that are helping the company improve.
 This is why managers can use them as a reference to take on suitable projects in the future.

-A portfolio helps the company to accept clients that can meet the business values and contribute towards its goals.
+A portfolio helps the company to accept clients that can meet the business values and contribute to its goals.